VainF/Torch-Pruning/README.md

 ```

 #### Interactive Pruning (Advanced)
 All high-level pruners offer support for interactive pruning.
-You can utilize the method "pruner.step(interactive=True)" to retrieve all the groups and interactively prune them by calling "group.prune()".
+You can utilize the method `pruner.step(interactive=True)` to retrieve all the groups and interactively prune them by calling `group.prune()`.
 This feature is particularly useful when you want to have control over or monitor the pruning process.

 ```python
 for i in range(iterative_steps):